Skip to content

 Tina Lassen

-Freelance writer and editor Tina Lassen writes about travel and outdoor recreation for several national publications, and is at work on a guidebook about watching wildlife in North America.
-Thanks to a career that lets her live anywhere, Tina happily makes her home in Hood River.
+Tina Lassen writes about travel and outdoor recreation for several national publications and websites, and is at work on a guidebook about watching wildlife in North America.
+She has lived happily in Hood River for more than 20 years.

 Sponsored